anshumanmohan/RamifyCoq_VST/README.md

 #### Build (warning, lengthy step)
-Change to the RamifyCoq folder and then run either  `make vstandme7`  or  `make vstandme3`, depending on whether you would like to dedicate 7 or 3 cores to this task.
+Change to the RamifyCoq folder (`cd RamifyCoq/`) and then run either  `make vstandme7`  or  `make vstandme3`, depending on whether you would like to dedicate 7 or 3 cores to this task.
 You will see two warnings at the very top, but these can be safely ignored.
 The rest of the script will be a series of  “COQC filename” commands.
 You will see three ignorable warnings from VST when building the file “veric/mpred.v”.

 #### Try it out!